vapoursynth/vapoursynth/doc/gpufilters.rst

 #. **Keep sources alive.** The GPU may still be reading a source frame long
    after your getframe returned.
-Hold the reference until your submission's value completes; the examples sweep a small ring with vkGetSemaphoreCounterValue, falling back to a blocking wait when full.
+Hold the reference until your submission's value completes; the raw example sweeps a small ring with vkGetSemaphoreCounterValue, falling back to a blocking wait when full.

 #. **Bound your frames in flight.** Reusing a per-stream command buffer or